Children of George T. and Anna S. (Miller) Smith, all born Boston, Suffolk co, MA:

 44 Bigelow Street was one.
 It was not its size that labeled it as a "cottage"

-take their meals at the inn.
-An article in the "Architectural Record" of July
+to take their meals at the inn.
+An article in the "Architectural Record"

-1920 describing the development wrote of the difficulty of maintaining large
+of July 1920 describing the development wrote of the difficulty of maintaining

-estates for "domestic service" personnel was difficult to come by, hence
+large estates for "domestic service" personnel was difficult to come by,

-the concept of "cottages" which would provide some service amenities and
+hence the concept of "cottages" which would provide some service amenities

-still retain the pleasures of suburban living.
-This was meant to replace the
+and still retain the pleasures of suburban living.
+This was meant to replace

-other alternative, cramped apartment living, which was perceived to not be
+the other alternative, cramped apartment living, which was perceived to not

 were quite in keeping with the historic dignity and residential attractiveness

-by Albert H. Wright, 44 Bigelow Street is a simple Colonial Revival house,
+Designed by Albert H. Wright, 44 Bigelow Street is a simple Colonial Revival

-with a square configuration, a hip roof, a granite foundation, a symmetrical
+house, with a square configuration, a hip roof, a granite foundation, a

-facade of three bays and a fine columned pedimented portico.
-The fenestration
+symmetrical facade of three bays and a fine columned pedimented portico.

-is regular, composed of sash windows which are shuttered, with the exception
+The fenestration is regular, composed of sash windows which are shuttered,

 correspondence with descendant: